 Lenic designed a new heading for this paper.
 Henceforth, it is read THE FREE ARTSAKH.

-Araic, an apprentice renderer, now on his leave, dropped in in quest of his salary.
+Araic, an apprentice renderer, presently on his leave, dropped in in quest for his salary.

-After the lunch break, the usual "no-work" was announced.
+After the midday break, the usual "no-work" was announced.

 I took the heating block-stone home and knocked up another one (though not so powerful) to substitute it at the work place.